-Pacific University is actively monitoring this rapidly evolving public health issue, building on established emergency preparedness and response procedures, and compiling information and support resources for our university community.
+Pacific University is actively monitoring this public health issue, building on established emergency preparedness and response procedures, and compiling information and support resources for our university community.
 Find additional information from the U.S. Centers for Disease Control (CDC).

-In conjunction with recommendations from the Oregon Health Authority and guidelines from Oregon Gov. Kate Brown, the university will alter its course delivery and upcoming events to limit gatherings and encourage social distancing.
+In conjunction with recommendations from the Oregon Health Authority and guidelines from Oregon Gov. Kate Brown, the university will continue to limit gatherings and encourage social distancing.
 Pacific University has setup dedicated pages to address measures related to the coronavirus.
 Please visit pacificu.edu/coronavirus to learn more.

 Until the university is able to resume normal access to in-person Faculty and Staff wellness resources, please explore the trusted resources below - some are member- or employee-exclusive and some are free to the public.

 As the circumstances surrounding coronavirus evolve, it's important that you prioritize overall wellness.
 Please take steps to care for yourself, those around you, and the greater community as a whole.